 Setup - SimTools 2.2.5 License Agreement Please read the following important information before continuing.
 Please read the following License Agreement.
-You must accept the terms agreement before continuing with the installation. of this PLEASE READ THIS AGREEMENT CAREFULLY.
-BY COPYING, INSTALLING, USING ALL OR ANY PORTION OF THIS SOFTWARE, YOU (HEREINAFTER "LICENSEE") (A) ACCEPT THIS AGREEMENT AND AGREE THAT LICENSEE LEGALLY BOUND BY ITS TERMS; AND (B) REPRESENT AND WARRANT TH YOU ARE 18 YEARS OF AGE OR OLDER/OF LEGAL AGE TO ENTER INTO A BINDING AGREEMENT; AND (II) IF LICENSEE IS A CORPORATION, GOVERNMENTAL ORGANIZATION OR OTHER LEGAL ENTITY, YOU HAVE" RIGHT, POWER AND AUTHORITY TO ENTER INTO THIS AGREEMENT ON OF LICENSEE AND BIND LICENSEE TO ITS TERMS.
-IF LICENSEE DOES NO TO THE TERMS OF THIS AGREEMENT, GAMEGIZMO (HEREINAFTER "LICE WILL NOT AND DOES NOT LICENSE THE SOFTWARE TO LICENSEE AND Y I accept the agreement IS AT: (I) A THE BEHALF TT AGREE ENSOR") I do not accept the agreement Next > Cancel
+You must accept the terms o agreement before continuing with the installation. f this PLEASE READ THIS AGREEMENT CAREFULLY.
+BY COPYING, INSTALLING, USING ALL OR ANY PORTION OF THIS SOFTWARE, YOU (HEREINAFTER "LICENSEE") (A) ACCEPT THIS AGREEMENT AND AGREE THAT LICENSEE I LEGALLY BOUND BY ITS TERMS; AND (B) REPRESENT AND WARRANT THA YOU ARE 18 YEARS OF AGE OR OLDER/OF LEGAL AGE TO ENTER INTO A BINDING AGREEMENT; AND (II) IF LICENSEE IS A CORPORATION, GOVERNMENTAL ORGANIZATION OR OTHER LEGAL ENTITY, YOU HAVE T RIGHT, POWER AND AUTHORITY TO ENTER INTO THIS AGREEMENT ON E OF LICENSEE AND BIND LICENSEE TO ITS TERMS.
+IF LICENSEE DOES NO' TO THE TERMS OF THIS AGREEMENT, GAMEGIZMO (HEREINAFTER "LICEN WILL NOT AND DOES NOT LICENSE THE SOFTWARE TO LICENSEE AND YO S T: (1) HE BEHALF T AGREE VSOR") I accept the agreement I do not accept the agreement Next > Cancel